 Keita Rone Wilson is a native of Detroit, Michigan and has worked in the field of special education over 20 years as a speech pathologist, special education teacher, educational consultant.

 Keita Rone Wilson is a native of Detroit, Michigan and has worked in the field of special education over 20 years as a speech pathologist, special education teacher, educational consultant.
 Keita has both a MS and PhD in special education and is currently an Assistant Professor of Special Education at the University of Louisiana at Lafayette.
 She has taught courses that address inclusion and diversity.
-In addition to her work in teacher preparation programs, Kay is passionate about her research interest which includes studying how other cultures perceived and experienced disabilities.
-Kay is excited about working towards improving the lives of children with disabilities and their families through the mission and vision of Kupenda for the Children.
+In addition to her work in teacher preparation programs, Keita is passionate about her research interest which includes studying how other cultures perceived and experienced disabilities.
+Keita is excited about working towards improving the lives of children with disabilities and their families through the mission and vision of Kupenda for the Children.
 In her role as Board Secretary, Keita records meetings minutes and ensures their accuracy, safety and availability.

 Reverend Robert Mangi has been a pastor for over 30 years leading congregations at eight different Anglican churches.